OOI-CabledArray/metadataVerification/README.md

 all rows where a serial number was succesfully extracted from a RAW file.
 The csv structure will be:
 `referenceDesignator,deployYear,imageFile,imageSerialNumber,imageAssetID`

+# NOTE
+This is just the initial insturments that were expected to have a raw SN to follow up on for the current, year.
+You will need to either get the final deploymentVerification.csv output to see what other current year instruments need to be verified OR we need to automate this step to produce a list of instruments that do not output SN in raw data. #TODO.
+A script that outputs all deployments for the current year that include instruments that do not broadcast their SN.

 `fuzzyMatchSNandAssetID.ipynb` contains a script to match these serial numbers - including partial matches.
 If no matching serial number is found the script will attempt to match asset ids from the